 For instance, replacing a stove in a single unit is an operating expense as it will fall under the $2,500 threshold.
 However, if you replace every stove in a 40-unit multi-family complex, the cost will far exceed that threshold and should be categorized as CapEx.

-Improper classification of an expense can have a huge impact on NOI and/or could have tax implications.
+Improper classification of an expense can have a huge impact on NOI and/or tax implications.
 The interplay between the balance sheet and the profit and loss statement will change the NOI number.

 For example, with an appliance expense, if you are capitalizing the appliance expense and putting it on the balance sheet, you are effectively removing it from the bottom line NOI number (which is part of the profit and loss statement).
-The reason for this is you are putting the expense on the balance sheet and not taking it as a current month or current year expense.
+This is because you are putting the expense on the balance sheet and not taking it as a current month or current year expense.
 Instead, the expense is capitalized and depreciated over the usable class life of that asset.

 Lease Renewals and Escalations

 Often an owner will buy a property with leases in place.
 Occasionally those tenants are not be paying market rent.
-If that is the case, there is an opportunity for an improvement in the returns for an investor.
+If that is the case, there is an opportunity to improve the returns for an investor.

-As the owner, you need to develop a process for tracking market comparisons not only to make sure you are charging fair market rents but also to be able to answer market comparison questions when an investor asks.
+As the owner, you need to develop a process for tracking market comparisons to make sure you are charging fair market rents and answering market comparison questions when an investor asks.
 And, you want to be able to share with confidence what you are charging and how you compare to the market.

 Additionally, you want to make sure you stay on top of your lease renewals and escalations to eliminate as few vacancies as possible.
-This means giving yourself adequate time to remarket the space and staying in communication with the current tenants to understand their goals.
+This means giving yourself adequate time to remarket the space and communicate with the current tenants to understand their goals.
 Are they staying?
 Are they renewing their lease?
 Or, do they have an option for renewal?
-For a large commercial space, it might mean allowing yourself 6 months to a year to refill the space.
+It might mean allowing yourself 6 months to a year to refill the space for a large commercial space.

 Finally, in terms of lease escalations, make sure you know what tenants have lease escalations, how much they are, and make sure you give adequate written notice to the tenant of the increase.
 Tools like STRATAFOLIO can help you with this.